 CLASSICAL STUDIES have always been at the heart of a liberal education, because they afford unmatched perspectives from which to understand our own time.
 We offer courses in the history, religion, art, philosophy, legal systems, literature, mythology, social and cultural developments of antiquity.
 The curriculum covers 3,500 years of human experience in the Greco-Roman world, from the beginnings of Western civilization through the Christianization of Europe.

 Three major programs are available.
 Students majoring in classical languages approach the ancient world primarily through its literature, read in the original language.
 Students majoring in classics integrate the ancient texts with other kinds of evidence.
 Students majoring in classical civilization receive the broadest introduction to the ancient world, and they read the primary sources in translation.
 Majors are encouraged to spend a semester at the Intercollegiate Center for Classical Studies in Rome or a Maymester session in Greece or Rome led by one of our own professors.

 Our Program is committed to the interdisciplinary study of Mediterranean antiquity, integrating the ancient texts with material and visual culture, both in our teaching and in our research.
-Faculty members have recently published books on race and ethnicity in the classical world, the Roman law of obligations, and on Roman and Byzantine graves; they lead summer programs for students overseas; and one colleague directs the Kenchreai Excavations, a long-term archaeological project in southern Greece.
+Faculty members have recently published books on brothels and taverns in ancient Greece, on the effects of imperial government upon average citizens in Roman Egypt, and on Roman and Byzantine graves; they have led summer programs for students overseas; and one colleague directs the Kenchreai Excavations, a long-term archaeological project in southern Greece.